Correction girls

-Correction girls was a term describing women who were forcibly shipped from France to its colonies in America as brides for its colonists during the early 18th century.
+Correction girls were women who were forcibly shipped from France to its colonies in America as brides for its colonists during the early 18th century.

 Background

 France was struggling to establish colonies in Louisiana in the late 17th and early 18th centuries.
 It needed stable settlements under French control to help anchor French sovereignty.
 Many of its settlers were there unwillingly, taking the earliest opportunities available to return to France, while others were more interested in exploration and hunting furs than in farming.
 The French authorities believed marriage would encourage more settlers to remain in the settlements.

 In 1699, the founder of the Louisiana colony, Pierre Le Moyne d'Iberville, obtained permission from King Louis XIV for French settlers to marry Native American women, thinking that this solution would both stabilize the colony and help assimilate local tribes to French culture.
 Instead, the settlers who married "have themselves become almost Indian, residing among them and living in their manner".
 Governor Jean-Baptiste Le Moyne de Bienville felt that Indian-French marriages were detrimental to development of the colony and that the settlers should instead marry French women.

 The first group of prospective wives sent to Louisiana were the casquette or Pelican girls, recruited from orphans and convents and selected for virtue and piety.
 Finding that the conditions at the colony were much harsher than described and most of the marriage prospects inferior, the women protested; the colonial government disregarded their complaints and sea captains refused them passage back to France.
 Few French women were willing to immigrate after hearing of the treatment of the Pelican girls and the conditions in Louisiana.